Create accessible forms

 The default Typeform theme meets accessibility requirements, as the questions, answers, buttons, and background have a color contrast of at least 3.0:1.

-The color codes used in the default typeform theme are the following:
+The color codes used in the default Typeform theme are the following:

 • Questions: #000000